 How Clinical Research Is Revolutionizing Diabetes Treatment

 This World Diabetes Day, I am highlighting the importance of clinical trials for diabetic patients.
 According to the World Health Organization, the number of people with diabetes rose from 108 million in 1980, to 422 million in 2014, with prevalence increasing more quickly in low and middle income countries.
 The WHO also reports that one in two adults who have diabetes remain undiagnosed – that's 232 million people, with the majority having type 2 diabetes.

-Clinical research has revolutionized the treatment of diabetes.
-Prior to 1921 diabetes was akin to a death sentence, until Banting and Best isolated insulin for injection.
+Prior to 1921, diabetes was akin to a death sentence, until Banting and Best isolated insulin for injection.
 Originally extracted from cows and pigs, clinical researchers went on to develop synthetic insulin by modifying bacteria to mass-produce insulin in the lab during the 1980s.
 Clinical trials conducted during the 1950s gave us oral hypoglycemic agents for the treatment of type 2 diabetes.

-In recent years, there have been a number of exciting new developments in diabetes research:
+However, clinical trials have revolutionized treatments for diabetes and in recent years, there have been a number of exciting new developments in diabetes research, such as:

-- Light-Activated Insulin Producing Cells: Researchers at Tufts University have recently transplanted engineered beta cells (insulin-producing cells of the pancreas) into diabetic mice.
-When exposed to light, these cells produced 2x to 3x the normal amount of insulin, allowing glucose levels to be controlled without the need for drug intervention.
+- Light-Activated Insulin Producing Cells: In 2019, researchers at Tufts University transplanted engineered beta cells (insulin-producing cells of the pancreas) into diabetic mice.
+When exposed to light, these cells produced two to three times the normal amount of insulin, allowing glucose levels to be controlled without the need for drug intervention.

 As the exact cause of type 1 diabetes remains unknown, clinical research is vital.
 It will allow researchers to compare and contrast patient blood glucose levels, track metabolism, monitor organ functionality in relation to medications, shape the improvement of current treatments, bring new treatments to fruition, and perhaps one day, develop a cure.